sahilng/codespace/README.md

 # codespace
-A blank repository to use as an empty codespace
+A starter repository to use for codespaces

 ## Branches